-Heart disease is one of the leading causes of death in men as well as women, and there are many factors that can contribute to poor heart health.
+Heart disease is one of the leading causes of death in men as well as women, and many factors can contribute to poor heart health.
 Check out these heart health tips that can help prevent or reverse heart disease.

 Diet plays a huge role in your overall heart health.
 Regardless of what fad diets recommend, fresh fruits and vegetables never go out of style.
 Stick to lean meats and fish, whole grains, and lots of fruits and vegetables.